Start 2026 Strong — Subscribe and get access to 1000+ articles for less than $1/week Subscribe Now →

 Gwyneth Philips left Northeastern University holding the NCAA record for career save percentage at .958 — and then, in her first professional season, became the first goaltender to receive the Ilana Kloss Playoff MVP award.

-Born in Athens, Ohio on September 17, 2000, Philips played collegiate hockey at Northeastern from 2019 to 2024.
-During her final season, she set program records for wins (34), games played (38), and minutes played (2,272).
-She was a two-time Patty Kazmaier Memorial Award Top-10 Finalist (2023 and 2024), earned All-American First Team honors in both the 2022–23 and 2023–24 seasons, and was named National Goaltender of the Year in 2023.
-She served as an alternate captain in her senior year.
+Born in Athens, Ohio, on September 17, 2000, Philips spent five seasons at Northeastern, where she set program records for wins (34), games played (38), and minutes played (2,272) in her final season alone.
+She was a Patty Kazmaier Memorial Award Top-10 Finalist in both 2023 and 2024, earned All-American First Team honors in each of those seasons, and was named National Goaltender of the Year in 2023.
+She served as an alternate captain in her final collegiate season.

 Career Highlights